davzoku/leetcode-obsidian-vault/publish/home.md

 excerpt: Map of Content (MOC) of my Leetcode Solutions "#tags": "#moc"
 ---

 ## Hey Coders!

 Greetings and welcome to my Leetcode Solutions vault!
-This corner of the web is fuelled directly from my [Obsidian Vault](https://github.com/davzoku/leetcode-obsidian-vault) and served up with the magic of [davzoku/leetcode-obsidian-frontend](https://github.com/davzoku/leetcode-obsidian-frontend)
+This corner of the web is fuelled directly from my [Obsidian Vault](https://github.com/davzoku/leetcode-obsidian-vault) and served up with the magic of [Next.js](https://github.com/davzoku/leetcode-obsidian-frontend).

+Curious how I built this?
+Check [[how-i-built-this-website]]

 ### What's the Plan?